poojithagummadi/Model-Context-Protocol/2_mcp_leave_management/README.md

-# Build Your First MCP Server: Leave Management
+# Build Your First MCP Server: Leave and Work Management of an Employee
 This AI tool helps an HR with leave management related tasks.
 The codebase here is for MCP server that interacts with mock leave database and responds to MCP client queries